bit-Pro/VocS-Docs/Assessment information/group-checkpoints.md

 * Include a working files folder within your project folder
 * Always hand in all working files (e.g. psd or ai files)
 * Did I mention to keep everything really tidy?

+After handing in, keep an eye on your team repo's issues tracker.
+This is where you will find feedback on your work, and potentially things to fix.
+You will want to deal with any issues as quickly as possible so you don't let your clients down.